Employers issue Form 16, TDS certificate to employees every year. Due date to issue Form 16 is 15th June.

 Tax Payable: Tax calculated at Slab Rate on Net Income.
 Surcharge and

 Health & Education Cess is levied on it.
-Rebate u/s 87A and Relief u/s 89 are given based on total income earned by an employee.
+Rebate u/s 87A and Relief u/s 89 are given based on the total income earned by an employee.

 FAQs